Rachel Kum

-Rachel Kum (born 8 April 1985) is a Singaporean entrepreneur who co-founded the Singaporean company Rachel K Cosmetics.
-She is also a former beauty pageant participant who won Miss Singapore Universe 2009.
-She represented Singapore as a contestant in the Miss Universe 2009 pageant, which was held at the Atlantis Paradise Island, in Nassau, Bahamas on 23 August 2009.
+Rachel Kum (born 8 April 1985) is a Singaporean entrepreneur, model and beauty pageant titleholder.
+She co-founded the Singaporean company Rachel K Cosmetics.
+She won Miss Singapore Universe 2009 and represented Singapore in the Miss Universe 2009 pageant which was held at the Atlantis Paradise Island in Nassau, Bahamas on 23 August 2009.

 Career

 Born and raised in Singapore, Kum graduated from Finance at the University of Western Australia.
 She created her own cosmetic brand, Rachel K Cosmetics.

 In 2009, Kum was featured in a Windows commercial on AXN Asia television.